wagtail/rfcs/text/035-sub-teams.md

 - Draftail
 - Wagtail import export

+As a rule of thumb, any sub team should have at least one core team member, however certain areas of interest or temporary teams could be spun up without a core team member in it.

+### Sub-teams in GitHub

+We use a mix of labels (e.g. `Accessibility`) and GitHub teams (e.g. `@wagtail/documentation`).
+Any area with a label that matches a sub team name is owned by the given sub team.
+Mismatched labels should be updated for clarity.

 ## Team leaders

 Each sub team has a leader who is a member of the core team.
 Leaders don't have to be an expert on their team's area, nor do they need to contribute code in that area, but they need to be passionate about making that part of Wagtail better.
 If a team leader decides they no longer want to be a team leader or thinks their team is no longer useful, they must hand their leadership to another core team member or recommend disbanding the sub team.